-UT Energy Week 2017 will be co-hosted by UT Austin’s Energy Institute, the KBH Center for Energy, Law & Business, and two student-run organizations – the Longhorn Energy Club and the Texas Journal of Oil, Gas, and Energy Law.
-Schools and colleges across the UT Austin campus engaged in energy-related research also support the conference, in collaboration with several on- and off-campus partners.
+UT Energy Week 2017 is co-hosted by UT Austin’s Energy Institute, the KBH Center for Energy, Law & Business, and two student-run organizations – the Longhorn Energy Club and the Texas Journal of Oil, Gas, and Energy Law.
+Schools and colleges across the UT Austin campus engaged in energy-related research also support the conference.

-Some of the topics that will be examined during this year’s UT Energy Week include:
+Some of the topics to be examined during this year’s UT Energy Week include:

 - Energy security and grid resilience

 - Distributed generation and the evolving utility / consumer relationship

 - Trends in changing global energy supply and demand